Cryptocurrency Market Size and Technology

 - Accounting.
 While the US has been cracking down on unregulated activities, in countries such as Germany and the UK, cryptocurrencies are treated like "private money" and are not subject to tax outside of commercial use.

 - Regulation.
 New York State created the BitLicense system, mandates for companies before conducting business with New York residents.
 As of mid-2017, only three BitLicenses have been issued, and a far greater number withdrawn or denied.
-In 2015, the cost of obtaining a license was estimated to be as much as $100,000.
+In Asia, where cryptocurrency demand has been soaring, the Chinese and South Korean governments have taken hard stances on cryptocurrency regulation.

 - Security.
 The FTC recorded an increase in identity fraud complaints of more than 100% between 2013 and 2016, and Coinbase, the largest US-based exchange, saw account hacking double just between November and December 2016.